toru-suzuki/GettingAndCleaningData/CodeBook.md

 Data location
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip?

-#2.
-Info about summary
+### 2. Info about summary
-.Data is processed with five steps which are described in the file 갾assignment.docx갿.
+* Data is processed with five steps which are described in the file 혖gassignment.docx혖h.

-.Data processing was done with file 갾run_analysis.R갿 on Rstudio environment.
+* Data processing was done with file 혖grun_analysis.R혖h on Rstudio environment.

-.Data processing scheme is start from reading data file and followed by five steps.
+* Data processing scheme is start from reading data file and followed by five steps.

-#3.
+####3.
 Info about variable with unit
-.66 variables which are 갷
+* 66 variables which are 혖c
  Units: normalized and bounded within [-1,1]. measured

-.180 observations
+* 180 observations
 1) 30 persons volunteered the experiments.
 Unit: label of person id
 2) 6 activities.
 Unit:label id